Deep-tomography: iterative velocity model building with deep learning: Deep Learning definitions

 In VMB flows, one possible information analysed is the moveout error.
 Since a moveout error in the migrated CIG indicates the presence of errors in the velocity model.
 When analysing a moveout error isolated, the only thing that we can state is that the velocity error is above the observed event.
 However, this error can be localised or spread over a large (lateral/vertical) model region; thus, there is no direct spatial correspondence between the moveout and the velocity error positions.
 Thus, as our network inputs are migrated panels, we assume or hypothesize that the correct identification of the velocity update (output) goes through the same logic.
 Thus, the local properties observed in the input data present a long-range connection with the properties of the output data, and a network with short-range connections between different pixels in the input/output images can not produce satisfactory results for our problem.

 We chose to represent the long-range dependence by increasing the kernel size.
 Thus, we can connect distant regions of the migrated panel(input) with the velocity corrections(output).
 A direct effect of using larger kernels is to increase the number of trainable parameters in the U-Net model.
 An increase of computing capacity and accuracy of predictions of the network is also expected with the increase of trainable parameters.
 To distinguish between the effects of a larger kernel and more trainable parameters in the model, we perform comparative experiments using U-Net architectures with a different number of layers: shallow, original, and deep, and with different kernel sizes $K_{size} = [3\times3, 6\times6, 9\times9, 12\times12]$.
 The architectures with more layers will present more trainable parameters when using the same kernel size.
-Thus, we can check if a large kernel size is responsible for better performance.
+Thus, we can check if a large kernel size is responsible for better performance by evaluating the loss, i.e. the mean squared error, over the validation set for each kernel size investigated.

 Fig.~\ref{fig:u-net} shows each design in detail.
 The shallow model only has three stages in both encoder and decoder branches; the original model, as per \cite[]{UNET}, has 4 staged encoder and decoder branches; and the deeper U-Net has five stages in each branch.
 Each of these U-Net models is trained with every $K_{size}$ value so that a distinction can be made between the effects produced by different kernel sizes and different model depths.